chairswithlegs/wallnut/README.md

 ### Configuration

-Open *Wallnut.json* and make the following changes:

-	"adminCredentials": {
-        "username": "YOUR USERNAME",
-        "password": "YOUR PASSWORD"
-    }

 If this is a production environment, or port 3000 is already in use, you may need to change the following settings as well:

 	"baseUrl": "YOUR SITE DOMAIN",